-Amanda Holden is a musician, lyricist and translator – the only librettist to have received the Olivier Award for Outstanding Achievement in Opera.
-She has written more than 60 English texts for stage and concert performance; most of these are opera translations.
+Amanda Holden is a musician, lyricist and translator – the only librettist to have received the Olivier Award for Outstanding Achievement in Opera (2001) – as well as the only translator to receive a nomination (2012).
+She has written more than 60 English texts for stage and concert performance; the majority of them are opera translations.

 Amanda is also the founder editor of the Penguin Opera Guides – encyclopaedic reference books detailing the lives and works of c.900 opera composers.

 ‘ENO has a new translation by Amanda Holden, wittiest and most adroit of contemporary practitioners of this difficult craft.’

 ‘A Kobbé for our age… formidable.’

 James Naughtie, The Times